porglezomp-misc/mgattozzi.github.io/_posts/2016-10-01-haskell-rust.md

 if one really needed speed, the FFI would be used with C code in order to get the performance needed.
 The only problem with that is that C is unsafe with undefined behavior being the norm.
-This is where Rust is great alternative C for those performance critical functions needed in some Haskell problems.
+This is where Rust is a great alternative C for those performance critical functions needed in some Haskell problems.
 If you've ever used Haskell before you know that the documentation is either outdated, unrelated to what you actually want, or just plain missing.
 I spent hours digging through old Haskell and